RabbitAtHope/Switchblade/README.md

 ////

-A collection of small, useful shell scripts for server maintenance and sysadmin work.
-Designed to give a one-click for tedious and repetitive tasks.
+A collection of small, useful Bash shell scripts for Linux server maintenance and sysadmin work, particularly Ubuntu LTS servers.
+Designed to give a one-click point-and-shoot for tedious and repetitive tasks.

 </div>